phonemic awareness

 4 Important Tips for Maximizing the Use of Elkonin Boxes

 Once you get comfortable with sound boxes, you’ll find dozens of ways to use them across the learning day, from phonemic awareness instruction to shared writing to teaching high-frequency words.
-There are four primary ways that we use sound boxes to maximize word recognition instruction in any grade.
-Use soundboxes to:
+There are four primary ways that we use sound boxes to maximize word recognition instruction in any grade:

 • Establish and strengthen understanding of the alphabetic principle.